 Savings account – another way to pre-pay your funeral is to open a savings account specifically for depositing money for your funeral and burial expenses.
-You can deposit a certain amount of money every month and designate a beneficiary to manage your account and withdraw the money to pay for your funeral and other expenses.
+You can deposit a certain amount of money every month, designate a beneficiary to manage your account, and withdraw the money to pay for your funeral and other expenses.

 Buying burial insurance is the best way to pre-pay for your final expenses.
 Think of it as a pre-paid funeral plan with additional benefits.
-It is similar to a pre-paid funeral plan in a way that it helps you pay your funeral expenses in advance…most of the time with 100% coverage from the very first day.
+It is similar to a pre-paid funeral plan in way that it helps you pay your funeral expenses in advance…most of the time with 100% coverage from the very first day.

-You can assign your burial insurance policy to a funeral home, assets going toward funeral and burial costs are exempted when determining Medicaid eligibility.
+You can assign your burial insurance policy to funeral home; assets for funeral and burial costs are exempted when determining Medicaid eligibility.
 Your burial insurance death benefit will go to the funeral home when you die, and anything left will go to your beneficiary.

 Once you have transferred ownership of your insurance policy to a funeral home, the cash value of your whole life insurance will not affect your Medicaid eligibility.
 The face value or death benefit amount will not be counted as assets when determining your eligibility because you no longer own it.

 If you are setting burial insurance to fund a funeral trust to pay for your funeral, be sure to tell your immediate family about your funeral arrangements.

-Tell your family about the burial insurance and the funeral home and make sure your family knows where the paperwork is kept.
-By communicating with your loved ones, you make it easier for them to handle your funeral arrangements when the time comes.
+Tell your family about the burial insurance and the funeral home, and make sure your family knows where the paperwork is kept.
+Communicating with your loved ones makes it easier for them to handle your funeral arrangements when the time comes.

-The rules regarding life insurance, funeral trust, and Medicaid eligibility vary depending on the state you reside in.
-Seek the counsel of a lawyer or Medicaid professional planner who knows the rules in the state you live in.
+The rules regarding life insurance, funeral trust, and Medicaid eligibility vary depending on your state.
+Seek the counsel of a lawyer or Medicaid professional planner who knows the rules in your state.